Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Introduction

-ensures that it suffices to define $\rm{Tr}_{F, \X}^d$ on the generic fiber and on the smooth locus in a compatible manner.
-We use the map from \cite[Proposition 3.23]{Sch1} on the generic fiber, and we adapt the map from \cite[\textsection 8.2]{BMS1} on the smooth locus.
-This finishes the construction of $\rm{Tr}_X$.
-A priori, this construction depends on a choice of an admissible model $\X$, but we show that it is canonically independent of it in Lemma~\ref{lemma:global-trace-independent}.
+The key step is to use (\ref{equation:extend-from-codim-2}) to ensure that it suffices to define $\rm{Tr}_{F, \X}^{d, +}$ on the generic fiber and on the smooth locus of $\X$ in a compatible manner.
+We essentially use the map from \cite[Proposition 3.23]{Sch1} on the generic fiber, and we adapt the map from \cite[\textsection 8.2]{BMS1} on the smooth locus, and check their compatibility.
+This finishes the construction of $\rm{Tr}_{F, \X}^{d, +}$ and, therefore, of $\rm{Tr}_X$.

-We want to emphasize that even though we are mostly interested in the $\O_X^+/p$ cohomology groups, it was crucial here to work integrally here to be able to have access to the generic fiber of $\X$.
+We want to emphasize that even though we are mostly interested in the ``mod-$p$ nearby cycles'' $\bf{R}\nu_* \left(\O_X^+/p\right)$, it is crucial to work with the ``integral'' complex $\rm{R}^d\nu_*\,\wdh{\O}_X^{+}$ to have access to the ``extend from codimension-$2$'' type argument used above.